Access, auth, and limits

 Skip the dashboard, ask Claude

-- "What changed this week?" answered in seconds
+- "What campaigns underperformed this week?" answered in seconds

 - Quick one-off questions without leaving the editor